|Table of contents|

-Stefan: How do deshi feel about Shindo Hikaru as a bridge?
+Stefan: How do deshi feel about the character Shindo Hikaru (protagonist of Hikaru No Go) as a bridge?
 He has played Shusaku's Go engine on multiple occasion, and therefore carries a 1.
 The problem probably is to find a game between Shindo and somebody with us here in meatspace.

 ilan: The co-author graph is actually a hypergraph.
 In fact, you can take the general co-authors + papers situation as a definition of hypergraph.
 The "six degrees of separation" hypothesis alluded to above is that any two people in the world can be linked by a chain of 6 people where any two consecutive members of the chain have met each other.
 Mathematically, I believe that this can be interpreted as follows: the diameter of a random hypergraph is of the order of the logarithm of the number of vertices.